This months news:

 The Student Faculty

-Information on the Social Work Ba OU bursary scheme will appear here in May.
+Information on the Social Work Ba & PG Dip OU bursary scheme:

 Step Up to Social Work

-The next Cohort for Step-Up is open for applications until 18th March 2019.
+The next Cohort for Step-Up is open for applications has closed.
 This Post Graduate Diploma course is run and funded by the Department for Education.
 It is a very intense, full-time course that provides students with a Social Work Qualification on completion.
-To qualify you will need to have an existing Undergraduate degree in a related subject at 2:1 or above and have experience in working with people.
-The applications window is from 4/2/19 – 18/3/2019.
-Potential candidates can find information about the course, the entry requirements and application process here:
+We are part of the South West group covering 10 Local Authorities that supports up to 60 students.
+Devon will have 6 students and offer them 2 placements each through their course.

-Cohort 24 will start in May and we anticipate this to include our 6 recently completed Step-up students.
-Details of the induction will appear here.
+Cohort 24 have just started in May and includes our recently completed Step-up students.

 For further details of supporting students follow this link Practice Education Pathway.